honeycombio/terraform-provider-honeycombio/docs/data-sources/recipient.md

 slack     | name of the channel webhook   | name of the webhook

-To further filter the recipient results, a `filter_detail` block can be provided which accepts the following arguments:
+To further filter the recipient results, a `detail_filter` block can be provided which accepts the following arguments:

 * `name` - (Required) The name of the detail field to filter by.
 Allowed values are `address`, `channel`, `name`, `integration_name`, and `url`.
 * `value` - (Optional) The value of the detail field to match on.